 Kirk Douglas plays "the Major" i.e. Adam, a hydroponic botanical scientist trying to solve the world's food shortage.
 He's staying on Saturn's third moon, in an octopus-armed hydroponic garden complex inside the moon rock.
-The star of the show, this cool serpentine bachelor pad is all for him to putter around in, chillin' like a villain in his bathrobe and socks, with a cute doggie and a babe half his age (Farrah Fawcett-Majors, of course) as his assistant.
+The star of the show, this cool serpentine bachelor pad is all for him to putter around in, chillin' like a villain in his bathrobe and socks, with a cute dog and a babe half his age (Farrah Fawcett-Majors, no less) as his dutiful, sensual assistant.
 What a life!
-Together they laugh, supposedly 'make love' and sup off the only remaining source of fresh fruit in the galaxy.
-But no one cares about the garden, man.
-This ain't Silent Running.
-The orchids are an excuse for the heat, as Colonel Rutledge would say.
-And anyone who engages in child-rearing at his age deserves all he gets!
+Together they laugh, 'make love' and sup off the only continuous supply of fresh fruit in the galaxy.

-What it all boils down to isn't rutabagas but 'breeding rights.'
-You can call it indulgent, but in the late 70s, virility wasn't a little blue pill away, so a man hiring some girl half his age to feed him when he's 64 didn't seem predatory, at least no more predatory (or pathetic) than some old lion fighting to keep his pride when younger challengers are ever in eyeball range.
+What it all boils down to isn't fruits and vegetables but 'breeding rights.'
+You can call it indulgent, but in the late 70s, virility wasn't a little blue pill away, so a man hiring some girl half his age to feed Kirk when he's 64 didn't seem predatory, at least no more predatory (or pathetic) than some old lion fighting to keep his pride when younger challengers are ever in eyeball range.

-You can kind of see it in his eyes in the picture above - the short guy drive to seem virile coupled to the "this girl's only 100 pounds and she's crushing my rib cage" old guy anxiety.
+You can kind of see it in his eyes in the picture above - the short guy drive to seem virile coupled to the "this girl's only 100 pounds but she's still crushing my rib cage - WTF!?" old guy anxiety.

 This was not all bad of course, and the idea that we wouldn't have to protect screaming helpless maidens when we got older was quite a relief.
 Between Sarah Connor and Ripley on the Nostromo, we were receiving a cadre of badass ladies who could blow shit up all by themselves.
 They didn't need men at all, one way or the other, to save them from the unstoppable forces of death and decay.
 As boys we felt a great relief; these girls allowed us to stay irresponsible for far longer than we originally feared.

-And the idea of getting Martin Amiss to write the script was a good one, time has declared.
-In 1980 the 'slow fall from the top of the mountain' by the Great White Male, boozy and self-righteous and self-loathing in equal measure--greeting his immanent "flush" with a fuck you to the world-- was a little old-fashioned in 1980 (unless it was "literally" an adaptation of a classic novel and given Merchant-Ivory gloss, ala Huston's Under the Volcano).
-Now that most English Departments in the USA are focused in on correcting the balance of old straight white guys to everyone else in "the canon," it's easy to forget just how many damn writers there are and were chronicling their Great White Male's slow softening.
-Living life ensconced in the Ivory tower or some other perch of bourgeois comfort, their mid-life crisis invariably consists of bedding one of their fans, students, or child's babysitters.
-Poor things!
+And the idea of getting 'white drunk male in disintegration' author Martin Amiss to write the script was a good one.
+The self-righteous and self-hating middle-aged man, greeting his immanent "flush" with a fuck you to the world, was considered a little old-fashioned in 1980 (unless it was "literally" an adaptation of a classic novel and given Merchant-Ivory gloss, ala Huston's Under the Volcano).
+Now that most English Departments in the USA are focused in on correcting the balance of old straight white guys to other genders and races in "the canon," it's easy to forget just how many damn writers there are that were chronicling their Great White Male's slow softening.
+Living life ensconced in the Ivory tower or some other perch of bourgeois comfort, their mid-life crisis invariably consists of bedding one of their fans, students, or child's babysitters, and of course faculty back-stabbing.

 That's the heavy trip underwriting the Great White Male in Decline novel, and it's certainly very Martin Amiss-esque.
 Like Cheever, or Fitzgerald, Amiss' novels are full of drugged debauchery and fearless examinations of the disintegrating straight white male alcoholic psyche as his past catches up with him and dying alone... except maybe...except in Amiss, maybe, this girl (or sometimes a boy) who had a crush on him as a child now grown to legal age... a last life ditch life preserver in a Jon Krakauer-level storm.
 And in reality, an illusion, a mirage, even if she's real.